dylanhamada/EV-Finder/README.md

 1. A questionnaire that provides users with a vehicle recommendation
    1. Present user with qualities that can be arranged by importance
    2. Secondary recommendations available
-   3. Users can share their vehicle via Twitter or Facebook
 2. Vehicle browser with various filters
    1. Vehicles can be selected and their relevant info displayed
 3. Two vehicles can be compared side-by-side, with highlighting of superior/inferior stats